ebra8/rails_training/week2/README.md

 # This is a Front-end week

 ## Content
-- Day 1: Created a simple portfolio using HTML, CSS and JS, And deployed it. <a href="https://ebra-portfolio.netlify.app/">See here</a>
+- Day 1: Built a simple portfolio using HTML, CSS and JS, And deployed it. <a href="https://ebra-portfolio.netlify.app/">See here</a>
-- Day 2: Created a simple Google.com front-end clone.
+- Day 2: Built a simple Google.com front-end clone.
-- Day 3: Created and deployed a simple business card. <a href="https://ebra-business-card.netlify.app/">See here</a>
+- Day 3: Built and deployed a simple business card. <a href="https://ebra-business-card.netlify.app/">See here</a>
+- Day 4: Built a Space Exploration site with animated background.